University of Puerto Rico at Mayagüez: History

 The University of Puerto Rico was created by an act of the Legislative Assembly on March 12, 1903, emerging as an outgrowth of the Normal School, which had been established three years earlier to train teachers for the Puerto Rican school system.
 In 1908, the benefits of the Morill-Nelson Act declared applicable to the island, fostered the rapid growth of the university.
 Evidence of that growth was the establishment of the College of Liberal Arts at Río Piedras in 1910 and the College of Agriculture at Mayagüez in 1911 as a land-grant university.

 The founding of the institution is credited to D.W.
 May (Director of the Federal Experiment Station), José de Diego and Carmelo Alemar.
 In 1912 the name of the institution was changed to the College of Agriculture and Mechanic Arts or Colegio de Agricultura y Artes Mecánicas (CAAM).

 In 1918, an earthquake and a fire caused significant damage to the institution.
 The ruins of the entrance of one of the buildings, Degetau Hall — which not only withstood the earthquake, but proved to be almost indestructible after the rebuilt hall was torn down in the late 1950s — would later become the emblem of the institution.
 In 1988, the archway (the portico) was rebuilt, landscaped and turned into a monument.

 The campus rectory was located at the José de Diego building, the oldest standing edification within the campus, built in 1911.
 The building was inscribed in the National Historic Building Registry as an architectural patrimony.
 In 1940, a clock tower was built into the main building.
 In 1993, the building underwent a restoration.

 In 1929, the Liga Atlética Interuniversitaria was created at the Mayagüez campus.
 The LAI is an athletic organization, similar to the NCAA, created with the purpose of promoting and regulating sports activities.
 It originally consisted of a three event competition: basketball, baseball and track and field.
 Currently the competition consists of more than 25 sports.

 In 1942 as a result of university reform, the campus was organized with a considerable degree of autonomy into the Colleges of Agriculture, Engineering, and Science under the direction of a vice-chancellor.
 In the 1950s the institution saw more programs added when the College of Arts and Sciences, and the Nuclear Center were established.

 The Puerto Rican Legislative Assembly reorganized the University of Puerto Rico's system in 1966.
-This reorganization of the system lead to the controversial change of its name to University of Puerto Rico – Mayagüez Campus, which is used in the present day as the official name of the institution.
+This reorganization of the system led to the controversial change of its name to University of Puerto Rico – Mayagüez Campus, which is used to the present day as the official name of the institution.

 In 2007, 35.4% of all Engineering degrees were granted to women at UPRM, one of the largest percentages in US universities.
 The University of Puerto Rico at Mayagüez is the second largest Hispanic-serving institution in the United States.